caicancai/iggy/CONTRIBUTING.md

 #### Reviews & Approvals

-All pull requests should be reviewed by at least two Iggy committer.
+All pull requests should be reviewed by at least two Iggy committers.

 #### Merge Style